 We are now able to provide a number of services online.
 First and foremost we are proud to offer free online counselling, via email, live text-based chat, or voice and video through Skype.
-Our online counselling service is by appointment, and will be a series of sessions with the one counsellor.
+Our online counselling service is by appointment, and will be a series of sessions with the same counsellor every time.

 Face to face counselling

-We offer face to face counselling for individuals, couples and families at our Brisbane and Gold Coast offices.
-Our offices are based in Woolloongabba/Buranda, Southport and Strathpine and are accessible by bus, rail and road.
+We offer face to face counselling for individuals, couples and families at our North and South Brisbane offices.
+Our offices are based in Woolloongabba/Buranda and Strathpine and are accessible by bus, rail and road.
 Disability access and parking is available.
 We understand that you might want to speak to someone before making an appointment, in order to decide whether counselling is for you, or just to check us out.
 Feel free to give us a call and have a chat.

 Interpreting services for people from culturally and linguistically diverse backgrounds, or for those of the Deaf and hard of hearing communities, can be pre-arranged for either face to face or telephone counselling.